 Deferred income tax liabilities are recognized in full for all taxable temporary differences, except to the extent that the deferred income tax liability arises from the initial recognition of goodwill.
 Deferred income tax liabilities are provided on taxable temporary differences arising from investments in subsidiaries, associates and joint arrangements, except for deferred income tax liability where the timing of the reversal of the temporary difference is controlled by the Company and it is probable that the temporary difference will not reverse in the foreseeable future.
 Generally, the Company is unable to control the reversal of the temporary difference for associate.
-Only where there is an agreement in place that gives the Company the ability to control the reversal of the temporary difference for associate.
-Only where there is an agreement in place that gives the Company the ability to control the reversal of the temporary difference for associate.
 Only where there is an agreement in place that gives the Company the ability to control the reversal of the temporary difference not recognized.
 Deferred income tax assets and liabilities are offset when there is a legally enforceable right to offset current income tax assets against current income tax liabilities and when the deferred income taxes assets and liabilities relate to income taxes levied by the same taxation authority where there is an intention to settle the balances on a net basis.